How Do I Bring My Random Blood Sugar Level To Normal?

 Prediabetic levels

-RBS ranging 140 - 200 mg/dL is indicative of prediabetic levels.
+RBS ranging from 140 to 199 mg/dL may indicate prediabetes.
 You should be careful of these ranges when you are here.

 Diabetes levels